electronicdreamplant/electronicdreamplant.github.io/_france/2026-05-15-weeks-not-months.md

 description: The numbers are all getting smaller
 ---

-I'm now down to single figures for the number of working days left.
+I'm now down to single figures for the number of working days I have left.
 It feels pretty unreal.
 Plans that were about things that will happen in the future are now about what will happen in a few weeks.

 Yikes!